UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/enhancing-user-experience.md

 ### User-Friendly Presentation Tips

-> To improve data presentation in NeoApps.AI, consider implementing these strategies for enhanced user experience:
+> To improve data presentation in [NeoApps.ai](https://neoapps.ai/), consider implementing these strategies for enhanced user experience:

 1. **Data Filtering and Sorting:**
     - Enable users to refine and organize data according to their preferences.